Enterococci are bacteria (bugs) that live in the gut.

 - clean your hands often

-- remember to clean your hands thoroughly after going to the toilet and before eating
+- clean your hands thoroughly after going to the toilet and before eating

 - use your own soap, flannel, sponge and razor